Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Complexity of query containment. RSI1 queries

-The class of RSI1 queries is a subclass of CQAC-SI queries, i.e., they use only SI ACs.
-In particular a query belongs to the class RSI1 if and only if it uses only one RSI AC.
-We use the superscript ``$^{one}$'' to denote that only one RSI is allowed, thus, the class of closed RSI1 queries is defined by the AC-type $\{var\!\leq \!const, var\!\geq \!const^{one} \}$.
+We consider RSI1 queries: \begin{definition} An RSI1 query is a CQAC query which uses LSI ACs (open or closed) and exactly one RSI AC (open or closed). \end{definition} In our notation, we use the superscript ``$^{one}$'' to denote that only one RSI is allowed, thus, the class of closed RSI1 queries is defined by the AC-type $\{var\!\leq \!const, var\!\geq \!const^{one} \}$.

-In this section, we will prove that for the majority of cases, there is a containment test in NP for checking containment of a CQAC to a RSI1 query.
-There are some corner cases left out for similar reasons as in the case of LSI containing queries where the homomorphism property does not hold and these corner cases that are excluded from the HP are proven in Section Section \ref{sec-hardd} to result in a containment test being $\Pi_p^2$-complete.
-The following proposition will be used often: